lookpy/CreditSmartDeviceOwner/replit.md

 # CDC Credit Smart Android App

 ## Overview
-The CDC Credit Smart Android App provides a secure and efficient mobile experience for CDC Credit Smart clients.
-It functions as a Device Owner application with advanced security features and robust device pairing capabilities.
-The app integrates with the CDC Credit Smart backend using a secure 3-step handshake process (QR Code scanning, IMEI validation, and device fingerprint verification).
-Real-time communication via WebSocket ensures seamless synchronization with the PDV system.
+The CDC Credit Smart Android App delivers a secure and efficient mobile experience for CDC Credit Smart clients.
+It operates as a Device Owner application, integrating advanced security, robust device pairing, and real-time communication via WebSockets with the CDC Credit Smart backend.
 The app handles payment processing (PIX and Boleto) and implements graduated blocking policies, aiming to streamline operations and enhance security for mobile transactions.
+It employs a 3-step handshake process (QR Code scanning, IMEI validation, and device fingerprint verification) for secure pairing.

 ## User Preferences
 - Linguagem simples e clara em português